Regina Regina

 Regina Regina was an American country music duo formed in 1995.
-The duo consisted of female singers Regina Leigh and Regina Nicks, respectively natives of North Carolina and Lufkin, Texas.
+The duo consisted of female singers Regina Leigh and Regina Nicks, respectively natives of Marshville, North Carolina and Lufkin, Texas.
 Leigh was formerly a backing vocalist in Reba McEntire's road band, while Nicks was a personal assistant for McEntire and a former member of Dave & Sugar.
 The two met through the assistance of producer Wally Wilson, who wanted to include Nicks in a female duo.
 Nicks felt that she was unable to find a suitable singing partner until Leigh heard one of her demos and decided that she wanted to work with Nicks.
 The two were brought to Giant Records then-president James Stroud in 1995.

 Regina Regina released its only album in 1997.
 The duo's only charting single in the U.S. was "More Than I Wanted to Know", which peaked at No. 53 on Billboard's Hot Country Singles & Tracks.